 - Growth opportunity and limited risk: I was willing to work hard but I did not want to risk everything I had already accomplished, so I looked for a growing industry, high profits and high success rates.
 If you check out the self storage industry like I did you will find that self-storage has higher long term return rates of all the major real estate categories including apartments, office buildings, industrial property, and retail and costs less to build.

 Some people may tell you that self-storage is easy, does not take a lot of planning, time, or out-of-pocket money, and always makes money.
 Beware.
 There is nothing further from the truth.
-For a typical facility of 50,000 square feet, you will invest around $300,000 to $400,000 of your own money, borrow over a million dollars from the bank, and will personally spend hundreds of hours before you rent the first unit.
+For a typical facility of 50,000 square feet, you will invest around $400,000 to $500,000 of your own money, borrow 3 to 5 million dollars from the bank, and will personally spend hundreds of hours before you rent the first unit.
 But a properly planned, operated, and funded facility can be a very rewarding and profitable business.

 Location, Location, Location.
 This is the single most important factor in the success for a self storage business.
 I recommend looking for a property on a road with an average daily traffic volume of at least 10,000 vehicles per day with a recommended average daily traffic volume of 20,000 vehicles per day or greater.
 Start talking to everyone from your local real estate agent, banker, town planner, and other self storage operators.

 Each property is unique and every town typically has specific zoning regulations that impact how much storage can fit on a given property.
 Typically you need 4 -5 acres for a single-story building and 2 acres for a multi-story building.
 Often building manufacturers will do preliminary layouts at no charge.